bob123456678/TrainControl/Readme.md

 * Install Java 8 on your computer
 * Requires a Marklin Central Station 2 or Central Station 3 connected to your network
-* Must connect to the same network as the CS2/CS3 (Wi-Fi or ethernet)
+* Your computer must connect to the same network as the CS2/CS3 (Wi-Fi or ethernet)
 * Important: CS2/CS3 CAN bus and broadcasting needs to be enabled in the settings (a warning will be shown after 15 seconds if this is not enabled)
 * For fully autonomous operation, your network connection must be reliable (Ethernet or 5Ghz Wi-Fi recommendend)